radish-es/casebook-property/content/concepts/style.md

     explanation: The two judges in this dispute very much disagree about how it should be resolved.
 How would you describe the different styles of reasoning employed by the judges?
 What are the basic characteristics and underlying assumptions of these two different styles?
 ---

 What makes a "good" or "persuasive" or "correct" legal argument?
-An answer to the question is often fundamental to resolving a dispute in court or convincing a political decision-maker to make some kind of change.
+An answer to the question is often fundamental to resolving a dispute in court or convincing a political decision-maker to make some kind of legal or policy change.

-One way to answer this question is to focus on the idea of "style".[^stein2018a] This idea of style will seem very wishy-washy to some people at first.
+One way to answer this question is to focus on "style".[^stein2018a] This idea of style will seem pretty wishy-washy to some people at first.
 Aren't legal arguments clear, logical, and rational?
 Knowing enough about the law and the facts, shouldn't we always be able to determine the correct legal answer to a problem?

 The reality is that legal arguments in Anglo-Canadian legal systems--the common law in particular--are very highly patterned.[^kennedy1991] This makes the structure of those arguments--though not necessarily the *outcome* of the arguments--fairly predictable.
 Patterns of legal argument recur again and again in the cases and other materials we will read this year.
 Becoming proficient in making and using these arguments means being able to recognize and make use of these different patterns.